liamgentile/LyricBox/README.md

 #### 1. Song Name Collection

 To start, I made three lists of artists from their respective genres.
 I formatted the artist names according to how they were written in the AZ lyrics url.
 For example, Bob Dylan's song list can be found here: https://www.azlyrics.com/d/dylan.html.
-When looping through the artist lists and scraping the song names with Selenium I switched web pages in a for loop by using .format on azlyrics.com/{}/{}.html.
+When looping through the artist lists and scraping the song names with Selenium, I switched web pages in a for loop by using .format on azlyrics.com/{}/{}.html.
 You can find a more detailed description of this process and the code in the file called SongNameCollection.ipynb.

 #### 2. Song Lyric Collection